jmtraver/lab-01-hello-r-V2/lab-01-hello-r.md

 plotting and calculating the correlation coefficient.
 To finish, clean up the narrative by removing these instructions.

+This is not the answer to exercise 3, this is just me testing the commit and push functions

 I’m some filler text, you should replace me with more meaningful text…

 ### Exercise 4